 It’s against the law to discriminate against you, by treating you unfairly or bullying you, because of a disability.
 There are many types of disability, including physical impairment, mental health disorders and learning difficulties.
 It’s also against the law to discriminate against you because of your disability equipment or assistance dog.

 What is disability discrimination?

-Disability discrimination is when someone treats you unfairly or bullies you because of your disability.
+Disability discrimination is when someone treats you unfairly, including bullying you, because of your disability.

 Under Victorian law a disability is defined as: